jpjarnoux/PanGraph-DB/README.md

 PanGraph-DB is a pipeline capable of operating on a unified graph dataset consisting of multiple pangenome graphs, as computed by the PPanGGOLiN framework, and that further leverages the Neo4j graph database to perform complex analyses.
 These are expressed at graph queries in Neo4j's Cypher language.

-The repository includes a Jupyter notebook describing performance and scalability experiments performed on datasets of up to 10 pangenomes, with sizes ranging from 200 - 1800 MB, on a workload comprised of 10 queries.
+This repository includes a Jupyter notebook describing performance and scalability experiments performed on datasets of up to 10 pangenomes, with sizes ranging from 200 - 1800 MB, on a workload comprised of 10 queries.

 ## Authors
 - Jérôme Arnoux, Genoscope/LABGeM - CEA, CNRS, Paris Saclay University